 - Should I have auto insurance?

 If you own a vehicle, you should have adequate liability, collision and comprehensive, accident and medical benefits coverage.
 Liability coverage pays if you injure someone else or damage another vehicle.
 It also pays if another party hurts you or damages your car, but doesn't have liability insurance.
 Collision insurance may pay to repair your car if it is damaged in a crash.
 Comprehensive coverage may pay for other forms of damage like fire and theft.
-Accident and medical benefits coverage pays medical expenses and disability and death benefits and is usually mandatory.
+Accident and medical benefits coverage pays medical expenses and disability and death benefits.

 - Should I have home insurance?